Kitura/Kitura/README.md

   `# /root/start_kitura_sample.sh`

-  You should see a message that says "Listening on port 8090".
+  You should see an output message that contains the string `Listening on port 8090`.

 ### Vagrant